Syrian opposition says Assad cannot be part of deal

 "We are demanding his accountability for the bloodshed and destruction he has wreaked.
 I think the message is clear enough," said veteran opposition campaigner Walid al-Bunni, who supports Alkhatib.

-Alkhatib formulated the initiative in broad terms last month after talks with the Russian and Iranian foreign ministers in Munich but without consulting the coalition, catching the umbrella organisation by surprise.
+Alkhatib formulated the initiative in broad terms last month after talks with the Russian and Iranian foreign ministers in Munich but without consulting the coalition, catching the umbrella organization by surprise.

-Among Alkhatib's critics is the Muslim Brotherhood, the only organised group in the political opposition.
+Among Alkhatib's critics is the Muslim Brotherhood, the only organized group in the political opposition.

 A Brotherhood source said the group will not scuttle the proposal because it was confident Assad is not interested in a negotiated exit, which could help convince the international community to support the armed struggle for his removal.